 Check fuel tank level; check condition of fuel and impulse lines and their connections.
-Possible fuel pump or carburetor failure, contact an authorized Ski-Doo dealer.
+Possible fuel pump or carburetor failure, seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.